By BACH Public AffairsOctober 9, 2019

-FORT CAMPBELL, Ky. -- Blanchfield Army Community Hospital will open a temporary flu vaccine clinic for three weeks where beneficiaries may receive their annual influenza shot.
+FORT CAMPBELL, Ky. -- Blanchfield Army Community Hospital will open a temporary walk-in flu vaccine clinic for two weeks where beneficiaries may receive their annual influenza shot.

-"We encourage everyone to take advantage of receiving the vaccine which can help prevent or lessen the severity of flu.
-For individuals to receive the most protection in this region, we recommended our beneficiaries get the vaccine between October and December," said Deputy Chief of BACH Preventive Medicine, Maj.
-Simone Edwards.
-"By opening a walk-in flu vaccine clinic we hope to provide easier access to individuals who do not want to make a special doctor's appointment whether they are seen by a provider on or off post.
-We hope our eligible population takes advantage of this free benefit."
+"We encourage everyone to take advantage of receiving the flu vaccine annually, which can help prevent or lessen the severity of flu.
+For individuals to receive the most protection in this region, we recommended our beneficiaries get the vaccine between October and December," said BACH Chief of Preventive Medicine Col. Kathryn Ellis.
+"By opening a community walk-in flu vaccine clinic, we hope to provide easier access to individuals who do not want to make a special doctor's appointment whether they are seen by a provider on or off post.
+We hope our eligible population takes advantage of this free benefit as a way to protect them and others against the flu which can be life threatening to some immune suppressed individuals."

 TRCIARE patients assigned to a network primary care provider off post who choose not to attend the walk-in clinic at Bldg.
 207, may ask to receive the flu vaccine from their assigned primary care manager.
 If their assigned healthcare provider does not offer the flu vaccine as a TRICARE-covered benefit, patients may receive the influenza vaccine with no copayment at participating retail network pharmacies.
 To find a participating pharmacy, visit https://www.express-scripts.com/TRICARE/pharmacy/findpharmacy.shtml or call 1-877-363-1303.